Art, Architecture and Design

 - Architect: Harry Weese, Chicago

-- Architect of 1991 addition: Leers Weinzapfel Associates, Boston (Andrea Leers & Jane Weinzapfel).
+- Architect of 1991 addition: Leers Weinzapfel Associates, Boston (Andrea Leers, Jane Weinzapfel)

-This was the first building constructed under Cummins architecture program.
+This was the first building constructed under the Cummins architecture program.
 The Baby Boom was in full swing, with 1957 producing more Boomers than any other year.
 The need for new schools in Columbus was a growing concern.
 J. Irwin Miller as the CEO of Cummins Engine Co. made an offer to the school board to pay the architects design fees for a new school with an architect chosen by the school board from a list provided by Cummins.
 The Lillian Schmitt Elementary School launched what would become the Cummins Foundation Architecture Program.
 The school was completed in 1957 and led the way for many more schools and public buildings to have their design fees paid by the Cummins Foundation.

 Original – This school (like most of our elementary schools) was named for a beloved community educator, Miss Lillian C. Schmitt who taught in the Columbus school system for 43 years.
 The original 1957 building consisted of a kindergarten area and 12 classrooms designed by Harry Weese in close collaboration with Brewster (Bruce) Adams.
 In the center of the structure was a hexagonal multi-purpose room.
 Weese kept the building low to the ground much like the houses in the surrounding neighborhood so as not to overwhelm the children in their introduction to school.
 The building is a natural blend of brick, glass and wood with a peaked roofline on each classroom designed to resemble a little house.
 The building construction consisted of a heavy timber frame with load bearing concrete and brick walls.
 The original intent was for each classroom to open directly to the outside play area so the children could remain in their protected domain throughout the day.

-Addition– The 1991 addition was designed by a female led (Andrea Leers and Jane Weinzapfel) architecture firm.
+Addition – The 1991 addition was designed by a female led (Andrea Leers and Jane Weinzapfel) architecture firm.
 They were challenged to triple the classroom space on a site 1/3 the size of the original.
 At the same time, they were also designing the addition to the nearby Harry Weese designed Northside Middle School.
 Their dilemma was to design additions for two notable and publicly admired buildings which were very close together without creating a carnival of 4 distinct styles.
 Their solution was an architectural expression which meditates between the two.
 Flat-roofed pavilions echo the paired classrooms of the original.
-The red steel theme complements other 90′s projects such as Mill Race Park and the Front Door Project at the gateway to the city.
-The design was very controversial in the community because of the difference between the addition and the beloved original.
+The red steel theme complements other 90’s projects such as Mill Race Park and the Front Door Project at the gateway to the city.
+The design was quite controversial in the community because of the significant difference between the new addition and the beloved original.
 A failed school bond issue in 2000 proposed (but never got into a design phase) to somehow remodel the addition for a more seamless blend.
 Leers, Weinzapfel & Associates were 2007 recipients of the Architecture Firm of the Year Award given by the American Institute of Architects (AIA).